Cherokee Nation (1794–1907): Constitutional governments

 The Cherokee Nation—East had first created electoral districts in 1817.
 By 1822, the Cherokee Supreme Court was founded.
 Lastly, the Cherokee Nation adopted a written constitution in 1827 that created a government with three branches: legislative, executive, and judicial.
 The Principal Chief was elected by the National Council, which was the legislature of the Nation.
 A similar constitution was adopted by the Cherokee Nation—West in 1833.

+In 1832, the United States Supreme Court ruled in Worcester v.
+Georgia that the Cherokee Nation was a distinct political community in which the laws of Georgia had no force, affirming the nation's sovereignty.
+Despite the ruling, the state of Georgia and President Andrew Jackson refused to enforce the decision, and pressure for Cherokee removal continued.

 The Constitution of the reunited Cherokee Nation was ratified at Tahlequah, Oklahoma on September 6, 1839, at the conclusion of "The Removal".
 The signing is commemorated every Labor Day weekend with the celebration of the Cherokee National Holiday.